-The Fall/Winter 2019 edition of Teach.
+The spring/summer 2020 edition of Teach.
 Write.: A Writing Teachers’ Literary Journal is now available.
-The Spring/Summer 2020 edition will be available on April 1.

 SUBMISSIONS ARE OPEN TO ALL, although I prefer writing that is either written by composition teachers and writing students OR about teaching and learning.
 I believe that writing students (virtually everyone has been a writing student) need to have a voice in Teach.
 Write.
 However, I do request that in your required third-person bio you include your composition teacher experience, if you have any, or explain the impact writing instruction has had on you.
 I am open to both positive and negative experiences as long as you don’t blame English teachers for everything that has gone wrong in your life.